 The Department of Psychology and Counseling offers clubs and honor societies to not only enhance knowledge, community engagement, and scholarship in all students, but also increase their professional identity development, academic excellence, networking opportunities, and skill development.

-If you have any questions or would like more information about the Psychology Club, please email the club president at firstname.lastname@example.org.
+If you have any questions or would like more information about the Psychology Club, including meeting times, please email the club president at firstname.lastname@example.org.

 Chi Sigma Iota - The International Honor Society in Counseling

 Chi Sigma Iota (CSI) is an international honor society that values academic and professional excellence in counseling.
 CSI promotes a strong professional identity through members (professional counselors, counselor educators, and students) who contribute to the realization of a healthy society by fostering wellness and human dignity.
 CSI's mission is to promote scholarship, research, professionalism, leadership, advocacy, and excellence in counseling, and to recognize high attainment in the pursuit of academic and clinical excellence in the profession of counseling.

 Membership in CSI as specified in the bylaws, is open to both students and graduates of counselor education programs.
 Students must have completed at least one semester of full-time graduate coursework in a counseling program, have earned a grade point average of 3.5 or better on a 4.0 system, and be recommended for membership in CSI by the chapter.
 Faculty, alumni, and professional members shall have met the overall G.P.A. requirement as graduates of a counseling programs and be recommended to CSI by the chapter.
 The primary identity of these persons shall be as professional counselors including evidence of a state or national credential as a professional counselor.
 An invitation to membership is required.